Trusted WordPress tutorials, when you need them most.

 Requirements for Installing WordPress in Subdirectory

-There are no special requirements to install WordPress in a subdirectory.
-You are good to go if you already have a WordPress website in the root domain name.
+There are no special requirements for installing WordPress in a subdirectory.
+If you already have a WordPress website in the root domain name, you are good to go.

-However, if you have a static (non-WordPress website), then you may need to check with your hosting company to find out if they support WordPress.
+However, if you have a static (non-WordPress) website, you may need to check with your hosting company to see if they support WordPress.

 If they don’t, then you’ll need to move your website to a different hosting company.